DataScienceCours/ExData_Plotting1/README.md

 This is my repository for the Coursera's course "Exploratory Data Analysis".
 Currently there are 8 files for the Course Project 1: 4 png pictures and 4 scripts to generate each.

 Download the data from here:
-the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]

 * <b>Description</b>: Measurements of electric power consumption in